-Trocaire College offers students with documented disabilities reasonable accommodations and services to enable them to fully participate in the mainstream of the educational process.
+Trocaire College offers students with documented disabilities reasonable accommodations and services to enable them to participate in the mainstream of the educational process fully.

 Trocaire College’s mission involves recognizing the individual needs of a diverse student body.
-The Office of Accessibility Services, located in the Wellness Center, works with students to provide accommodations and services for students with documented disabilities and mental health impairments.
+The Office of Accessibility Services in the Wellness Center works with students to provide accommodations and services for students with documented disabilities and mental health impairments.

 What is a Disability?

-A qualified individual with a disability is one who meets the essential functions or requirements of a program with or without reasonable accommodations.
+A qualified individual with a disability meets a program’s essential functions or requirements with or without reasonable accommodations.

 To determine eligibility for accommodations through Trocaire, any student seeking services are required to provide the Office of Accessibility Services with the appropriate medical, psychological, and/or educational documentation of their disability or mental health impairment from a licensed professional.

 The letter must be on letterhead, signed by the licensed provider stating the diagnosed disability, how the disability impacts the student’s everyday life and functionality, and what the provider is recommending for the student to be successful.
 We encourage students to provide results of psychoeducational testing, IEP, 504 Plan, and/or documentation previous college(s) regarding accommodations previously utilized.